“If we don’t treat teaching as a profession, we won’t have professionals in our classrooms.”

 Data collected from the UNC System Interactive Data Dashboard

-Between 2012 and 2021, enrollment in bachelor’s programs dropped 35% (from 12,434 to 7,901) while enrollment in master’s programs dropped 9% (from 5,918 to 5,411) and enrollment in doctoral research/specialist programs increased 10% (from 1,535 to 1,690).
-Enrollment in a doctoral program often signals an exit from the classroom, so the increase in doctoral program enrollment may be further evidence of the North Carolina’s shrinking teacher pipeline.
+Between 2012 and 2024, enrollment in bachelor’s programs dropped 45% (from 12,434 to 6,793) while enrollment in master’s programs dropped 16% (from 5,918 to 4,989) and enrollment in doctoral research/specialist programs increased 6% (from 1,535 to 1,630).
+Enrollment in a doctoral program often signals an exit from the classroom, so the increase in doctoral program enrollment may be further evidence of North Carolina’s shrinking teacher pipeline.

 The enrollment declines across the schools have not affected all schools equally; some saw enrollment drop by more than 70% while others have seen enrollment increase.
-Figure 2 shows the enrollment difference in undergraduate education majors for all UNC systems offering a Bachelor’s in Education.
+Figure 2 shows the enrollment change in undergraduate education majors for all UNC systems offering a bachelor’s in education.

-Some UNC schools require students to major in a non-education subject area and take specific education courses to fulfill the teacher licensure requirements (e.g. UNC-Asheville) or offer the option instead of the education major.
+Some UNC schools require students to major in a non-education subject and take specific education courses to fulfill the teacher licensure requirements (e.g., UNC-Asheville) or offer the option instead of the education major.
 UNC-CH offers teacher licensure for math and science majors in the UNC-BEST program.

 As shown in Table 1, the majority of the UNC system’s minority-serving institutions (ECSU, FSU, NCA&T, NCCU, UNCP, and WSSU), whose early-career teachers are predominately racial/ethnic minorities, have been especially hard hit by enrollment declines.
-With the exception of NCCU, the enrollment and number of programs dropped dramatically for all schools.
-For example, ECSU lost 72% of its education student enrollment along with 50% of its program offerings between 2012 and 2021.
+Except for NCCU, the enrollment and number of programs dropped dramatically for all schools.
+For example, WSSU lost 84% of its education student enrollment along with 63% of its program offerings between 2012 and 2024.

 Table 1.
 Enrollment and Program Offering Changes 2012-2021 for UNCs Minority-serving Institutions